Depression, anxiety, schizophrenia can shrink lives of people by 25 years

 Increased risk of substance use and alcohol abuse among people with untreated mental health issues can contribute to reduced lifespan.
-Some self-treat mental health with substances or alcohol instead of or in addition to seeking mental healthcare.
+Some self-treat mental health with substances or alcohol instead of or in addition to seeking psychiatric counseling.

 “Alcohol addiction is a significant contributor to liver and pancreatic diseases, ulcers and cancer,” said physician George S. Nasra, professor of clinical psychiatry at University of Rochester Medical Center and chief of psychiatry division of collaborative care and wellness.

 Are you struggling with addiction and ready to take your first steps toward recovery?
 Then you can check out this good alcohol detox and treatment services to ensure that you can get the full treatment you need to heal!

 People not receiving needed mental healthcare are less likely to perform vital self-care such as eating a balanced diet, engaging in physical activity regularly and monitoring chronic physical health issues.
 Brain health is one of the most important (and often neglected) areas of health.
 Visit Brain Reference or WebMD to start taking brain health seriously.